 Tree Canopy Deck

-A larger lower level was added which also had a screened-in gazebo and the upper level was also expanded to allow better flow.
-This deck had two big trees going right through it.
-That would stay the same.
-The trees would stay and we would have to work around them.
+A larger lower level was added, which also included a screened-in gazebo, and the upper level was expanded to allow better traffic flow.
+This deck had two large trees growing right through it.
+It was decided that the trees would stay and we would have to work around them.

 Since the deck looked out over a stunning wooded backyard, cable railings were selected for their transparency so the view would be obscured as little as possible.
 Low-maintenance Trex decking was chosen for its rich, wood-like grain pattern and deep colors.

 Having a ravine as your backyard can be beautiful, but it can also eliminate a lot of usable space.
 This deck solved the problem by adding a substantial amount of usable outside space for our clients to relax and enjoy the beautiful views from the comfort of their own backyard.